Vault (organelle)

-The vault or vault cytoplasmic ribonucleoprotein is a eukaryotic organelle whose function is not yet fully understood.
-Discovered and isolated by Nancy Kedersha and Leonard Rome in 1986, vaults are cytoplasmic organelles which, when negative-stained and viewed under an electron microscope, resemble the arches of a cathedral's vaulted ceiling, with 39-fold (or D39d) symmetry.
-They are present in many types of eukaryotic cells, and appear to be highly conserved among eukaryotes.
+The vault or vault cytoplasmic ribonucleoprotein is a eukaryotic organelle (a structure in the cells of multicellular organisms) whose function is not yet fully understood.
+Discovered and isolated by Nancy Kedersha and Leonard Rome in 1986, vaults are cytoplasmic structures (outside the nucleus) which, when negative-stained and viewed under an electron microscope, resemble the arches of a cathedral's vaulted ceiling, with 39-fold (or D39d) symmetry.
+They are present in many types of eukaryotic cells and appear to be highly conserved among eukaryotes.

+Most human cells have around 10,000 vaults, and in some types of immune cell there may be up to 100,000.
+Macrophages have the greatest number of vaults of any human cell.

 Morphology

 Vaults are large ribonucleoprotein particles.
-About 3 times the size of a ribosome and weighing approximately 13 MDa, they are found in most eukaryotic cells and all higher eukaryotes.
+About 3 times the size of a ribosome and weighing approximately 13 MDa, they are found in most eukaryotic cells.
 They measure 34 nm by 60 nm from a negative stain, 26 nm by 49 nm from cryo-electron microscopy, and 35 nm by 59 nm from STEM.
-The vaults consist primarily of proteins, making it difficult to stain with conventional techniques.
+The vault consists primarily of proteins, making it difficult to stain with conventional techniques.

 Structure

+The vault structure is highly conserved across species.
+The vault is the largest ribonucleic particle in the cell cytoplasm, made up of two identical, symmetrical half-vaults.
+A small number of vaults are localised to the outer surface of the nuclear membrane, at or near the nuclear pore complexes, suggesting a gateway.
+The hollow interior of the vault is large enough to enclose a ribosome.

 The protein structure consists of an outer shell composed of 78 copies of the ~100 kDa major vault protein (MVP).
 Inside are two associated vault proteins, TEP1 and VPARP.
 TEP1, also known as the telomerase-associated protein 1, is 290 kDa and VPARP (also known as PARP4) is related to poly (ADP-ribose) polymerase (PARP) and is 193 kDa.
-Vaults from higher eukaryotes also contain one or several small vault RNAs (vRNAs, also known as vtRNAs) of 86–141 bases within.
+Vaults from many multicellular eukaryotes also contain one or several small vault RNAs (vRNAs, also known as vtRNAs) of 86–141 bases within.
+Each major vault protein takes up around 70% of the mass, and has more than 800 amino acids.

 The MVP subunits are composed head-to-head, with the N-termini of each half-vault facing each other.
 From the N-terminal to the C-terminal, a MVP subunit folds into 9 repeat domains, 1 band7-like shoulder domain, 1 cap-helix domain, and 1 cap-ring domain, corresponding to the shape of the vault shell.
-VPARP is located at repeat domain #4.
+VPARP binds to repeat domain #4.
 TEP1, itself a ring due to the WD40 repeat, binds to the cap domain, with one particular type of vRNA plugging the cap.